guadalazzo/PlanYourTrip/README.md

 # Things I've found out I've could do better later

-- Picture tag with source (added in this branch)
+- Picture tag with source

 - The font I preloaded as=style => when it should be as=font